-- Creating a plaster by combing marigold ointment and peppermint can be used on the chest to ease the heart during inte4nse fevers.
+- Creating a plaster by combing marigold ointment and peppermint can be used on the chest to ease the heart during intense fevers.

 - Dipping a compress into marigold tea and using equal parts of apple cider vinegar can alleviate inflammation.

 - The author believes that marigold is “the greatest healing agent for all wounds.”